The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 10) Bug Spray: You will definitely want to bring insect repellent on the Minaret Lake hike, trust me!
 You can bring bug spray, but I actually prefer insect repellent wipes for hiking and backpacking since they are convenient, lightweight, and won’t accidentally spill in your pack.

-12) First Aid Kit: Another nice item to have is a small first aid kit to throw in your bag that has some basic first aid essentials in it, like the Lifeline Trail Light Day Hiker First Aid Kit.
+12) First Aid Kit: Another nice item to have is a small first aid kit to throw in your bag with some basic first aid essentials in it, like the Mountain Series Hiker Medical Kit.
 Always better safe than sorry.

 13) GPS: I am a data nerd, and you should be too!
 I know so many people don’t utilize GPS when they hike, but I consider it an essential piece of gear and there are many great options.
-My favorite GPS is the Garmin GPS 64sx.
+If you don't want to invest in a standalone GPS device, I highly recommend the Gaia GPS app.

 Again, this is not all the gear you need, so be sure to check out my backpacking gear checklist for my entire list of gear recommendations!